-Digital technology has fuelled all sorts of innovations in recent years, from the ability to transfer money online from country to country to communicating with people on the other side of the world in real time.
+Digital technology has fuelled all sorts of innovations in recent years.
+From the ability to transfer money online from country to country.
+To communicate with people on the other side of the world in real time.

-Indeed, research by NatWest International Personal Banking (IPB) has found that innovations such as Skype and Facebook are enabling many expats from the UK to stay in regular contact with their loved ones.
-As a result, they are less likely to feel out of the loop and homesick than people may once have done in previous years.
+Indeed, research by NatWest International Personal Banking (IPB) has found that innovations such as Skype.
+And Facebook enabling many expats from the UK to stay in regular contact with their loved ones.
+As a result, they are less likely to feel out of the loop.
+And homesick than people may once have done in previous years.

-Indeed, he noted there is a "plethora" of online resources that are now available and have made it much easier for British citizens to relocate to another country without losing touch.
+Indeed, he noted there a "plethora" of online resources that are now available.
+And have made it much easier for British citizens to relocate to another country without losing touch.

 According to figures from NatWest IPB, 68 percent of the expats it surveyed in 2008 cited missing friends and family as an issue for them.